axemaster1974/MegaJump-Network/README.md

 The project uses the pygame library (it also uses pyglet but this was purely for the clock timer, as I found this resulted in smoother play the the pygame one).

 I've also included a compiled executable version (using cx_Freeze) which does not require Python or libraries to be pre-installed.
 This can be found in the build/MegaJump Network folder.
-Just download the repo as a zip file then copy the MegaJump Network folder to a location which has write access (for save file), and run Megajump.exe.
+Just download the repo as a zip file then copy the MegaJump Network folder under the build folder to a location which has write access (for save file), and run Megajump.exe.
 An ico file is included for if you want to make a shortcut on the desktop.

 Hope you enjoy playing MegaJump!